imLymei/foji/README.md

 - [x] Support for optional arguments
 - [x] Add commands to configuration file
 - [x] Remove commands from the configuration file
-- [ ] Commands can be saved with out scopes
+- [ ] Commands can be saved without scopes
 - [ ] Can run commands directly

 ## Installation